Gulfport–Biloxi International Airport

 Gulfport–Biloxi International Airport (IATA: GPT, ICAO: KGPT, FAA LID: GPT) is a joint civil–military public-use airport three nautical miles (6 km) northeast of the central business district of Gulfport, a city in Harrison County, Mississippi, United States.
 It is owned by the Gulfport–Biloxi Regional Airport Authority and serves the Gulf Coast area.

 This airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a primary commercial service airport (more than 10,000 enplanements per year).
 As per Federal Aviation Administration records, the airport had 487,907 passenger boardings (enplanements) in calendar year 2008; 411,978 enplanements in 2009; and 325,437 emplacements in 2014.
 Despite its title, all regularly scheduled commercial passenger flights at the airport are domestic flights only.
+US Customs is available 24/7 if scheduled.
+US Customs has a fully functioning customs office to process passengers at Million Air Aviation.
+The GPT airport has private international and military charter international traffic throughout the year.

 History

 The airport was originally built in 1942 by the United States Army Air Forces as a training base for Air Corps Flying Training Command.
 Gulfport Army Airfield opened on July 7, and the Eastern Technical Training Command conducted technical training and basic training unit transferred to Third Air Force on March 31, 1944 with joint use by Technical Training Command for marine training of Emergency Rescue School (3d Air Rescue Group) at Keesler Army Airfield.
 With the end of the war and the drawdown of the military, Gulfport AAF was placed into reserve status on January 31, 1946.

 Gulfport Field was declared excess by the Air Force and conveyed by the War Assets Administration to the City of Gulfport in 1949 for use as a civil airport.
 The city negotiated airline service contracts with Southern Airways and later National Airlines to provide passenger and cargo service beginning in the early 1950s.

 Due to the large expansion of the United States Air Force as a result of the Cold War, a new lease was obtained for military use of the airport, and Gulfport Air Force Base was opened as a joint-use civil–military facility.
 Gulfport AFB was closed as an active Air Force installation and its military facilities were transferred to the Mississippi Air National Guard, with the airport remaining a joint-use airport and Air National Guard base.
 Although no military aircraft are permanently assigned, the base serves as the home of the Gulfport Combat Readiness Training Center.

 Through the late 1970s, Southern Airways continued as the primary airline, followed by successors Republic Airlines and Northwest Airlines into the 1990s.